-Pendant Daisy wheel Rosette silver or bronze
+Pendant Hexafoil silver or bronze Daisy

 It measures 2.5cm in diameter, counting the ring it measures 3cm high.
 You can get only the pendant or the pendant with a 50cm black leather cord and silver clasp.
 The silver version can also be purchased with a 50cm long 925 silver chain.
 The price varies depending on the option.

 The pendants are hand carved by me and cast to metal using the lost wax process.
 All the finishes and patinas are also given to you by hand, piece by piece.
 They are made to order.